Cryptnox-Software/cryptnoxpro/README.rst

 The prompt is also showing useful information:

-* **cryptnoxcard** indicates that the user is in interactive mode
+* **cryptnoxpro** indicates that the user is in interactive mode
 * Serial number of the selected card on which the command will be executed
-* Indication that the card is in demo mode
+* Indication that the card is in easy mode

 Seed generation
 ---------------